-NOTE: Schedule C-Schedule of Monetary Allowances contains a summary of meal monetary allowances, clothing allowances and motor vehicle allowances and methods of adjustment.
+NOTE: Schedule C-Summary of Monetary Allowances contains a summary of monetary allowances and methods of adjustment.

-18.1 Meal allowances
+18.2 Meal allowances

-- (a) Clause 18.1 applies to an employee to whom each of the following applies: - (i) the employee has worked 6 or more ordinary hours on any day; - (ii) the employee is required to work on that day, overtime, or more than 1.5 hours beyond the time at which the employee ordinarily finishes work for the day, unless the hours worked were agreed under clause 10-Part-time employment; - (iii) the employee was not advised of the requirement mentioned in subparagraph (ii) on or before the previous day;
+- (a) Clause 18.2 applies to an employee to whom each all of the following applies apply: - (i) the employee has worked 6 or more ordinary hours on any day; and - (ii) the employee is required to work on that day, overtime, or more than 1.5 hours beyond the time at which the employee ordinarily finishes work for the day, unless the hours worked were agreed under clause 10-Part-time employment; and - (iii) the employee was not advised of the requirement mentioned in subparagraph (ii) on or before the previous day; and - (iv) the employee cannot reasonably return home for a meal within the period of the meal break. - (b) The employer must: - (i) pay the employee a meal allowance of \$17.46; or - (ii) supply the employee with an adequate meal.

-- (iv) the employee cannot reasonably return home for a meal within the period of the meal break. - (b) The employer must: - (i) pay the employee a meal allowance of \$17.46; or - (ii) supply the employee with an adequate meal. - (c) If the number of hours worked under a requirement mentioned in clause 18.1(a)(ii) exceeds 4, the employer must pay the employee a further meal allowance of \$15.64.
+(c) If the number of hours worked under a requirement mentioned in clause 18.2(a)(ii) exceeds 4, the employer must pay the employee a further meal allowance of \$15.64.

-18.2 On-premise meal allowance
+18.3 On-premise meal allowance

-- (a) Clause 18.2 applies to a pharmacist who is required to take a meal break on the premises so as to be available to attend to urgent matters requiring the involvement of a pharmacist. - (b) The employer must pay the pharmacist at the enhanced hourly rate for the period of the meal break, regardless of any other payments, penalty rates or allowances to which the pharmacist is entitled. - (c) In paragraph (b), the enhanced hourly rate means 150% of the minimum hourly rate-wage of the pharmacist.
-See column 2 of Table 3-Minimum wages for employees.
+- (a) Clause 18.3 applies to a pharmacist who is required to take a meal break on the premises so as to attend to urgent matters requiring the involvement of a pharmacist. - (b) The employer must pay the pharmacist at the enhanced hourly penalty rate for the period of the meal break, regardless of other penalty rates to which the pharmacist is entitled. - (c) In paragraph (b), the enhanced hourly penalty rate means 150% of the minimum hourly wage of the pharmacist.
+See column 2 of Table 3-Minimum wages.

-18.3 Clothing allowance
+18.4 Clothing allowance